 Planning your migration

-- Using a single, persistent Cloud Dataproc cluster for your jobs is more difficult to manage than shifting to targeted clusters that serve individual jobs or job areas.
+- Using a single, persistent Dataproc cluster for your jobs is more difficult to manage than shifting to targeted clusters that serve individual jobs or job areas.

-The most cost-effective and flexible way to migrate your Hadoop system to GCP is to shift away from thinking in terms of large, multi-purpose, persistent clusters and instead think about small, short-lived clusters that are designed to run specific jobs.
+The most cost-effective and flexible way to migrate your Hadoop system to Google Cloud is to shift away from thinking in terms of large, multi-purpose, persistent clusters and instead think about small, short-lived clusters that are designed to run specific jobs.
 You store your data in Cloud Storage to support multiple, temporary processing clusters.
 This model is often called the ephemeral model, because the clusters you use for processing jobs are allocated as needed and are released as jobs finish.

-The example moves four jobs that run on two on-premises clusters to Cloud Dataproc.
-The ephemeral clusters that are used to run the jobs in GCP are defined to maximize efficiency for individual jobs.
+The example moves four jobs that run on two on-premises clusters to Dataproc.
+The ephemeral clusters that are used to run the jobs in Google Cloud are defined to maximize efficiency for individual jobs.
 The first two jobs use the same cluster, while the third and fourth jobs each run on their own cluster.
 When you migrate your own jobs, you can customize and optimize clusters for individual jobs or for groups of jobs as makes sense for your specific work.
-Cloud Dataproc helps you quickly define multiple clusters, bring them online, and scale them to suit your needs.
+Dataproc helps you quickly define multiple clusters, bring them online, and scale them to suit your needs.

 The data in the example is moved from two on-premises HDFS clusters to Cloud Storage buckets.
 The data in the first cluster is divided among multiple buckets, and the second cluster is moved to a single bucket.
 You can customize the structure of your data in Cloud Storage to suit the needs of your applications and your business.

-Recommended sequence for migrating to GCP
+Recommended sequence for migrating to Google Cloud

 Move your data first